KPIE-Technologies/ZERTH-Pay-for-WooCommerce-Payment-Gateway/README.md

 WC tested up to: 8.9

- ZERTH Pay WooCommerce Addon allows your store in Nigeria to accept secure payments via Bank transfer witthin Nigeria banks and cryptocurrency payment channels.
+ ZERTH Pay WooCommerce Addon allows your store in Nigeria to accept secure payments via Bank transfer within Nigerian banks and cryptocurrency payment channels.

 ## Description

-With ZERTH Pay, Merchants can allow customer pay at Woocommerce check using Naira, USD and cryptocurrency and the Merchant get his payment remitted in Naira or cryptocurrency.
-Even if you customers pay with Crypto, you as a merchant may withdraw as local currency.
+With ZERTH Pay, Merchants can allow customers to pay at WooCommerce checkout using Naira, USD, and cryptocurrency, and the Merchant gets their payment remitted in Naira or cryptocurrency.
+Even if your customers pay with Crypto, you as a merchant may withdraw in local currency.

 With ZERTH Pay for WooCommerce, you can accept payments via:

 * Local Bank Transfer at Checkout
-* Cryptocurrencies in (USDT, BTC, DOGE, LTC etc)
+* Cryptocurrencies in (USDT, BTC, DOGE, LTC, etc)
 * Many more coming soon

 = Why ZERTH Pay? =